dotkernel/frontend-documentation/docs/book/v5/installation/installation-intro.md

 # Introduction

 In this tutorial, we will install Dotkernel Frontend from scratch.
-We will
+We will focus on these tasks:

 - Highlight 3rd party tools required for the installation.
 - Provide all the relevant commands with expected responses.